Hello new friend!

 As I mentioned before, I have Fibromyalgia.
 I was diagnosed shortly after my 26th birthday and sometimes I still have trouble wrapping my brain around it.
 I decided soon after my diagnosis that I was not going to let it control my life.
 I had been battling major depressive disorder for so long, I knew I would never give up that fight, so I am not giving up this one either.
 Everyday is a struggle but I am learning to live and thrive despite this chronic, debilitating illness.

 I never in a million years thought I would get married, let alone have children.
-My husband, David, and I just celebrated our 4th wedding anniversary and our 7th year together.
+My husband, David, and I are soon celebrating our 6th wedding anniversary and our 8th year together.
 So much for those never getting married visions, right? 😉 My husband and I were engaged for 17 1/2 months before we were married and I needed every last bit of that time to plan the wedding.
 Looking back I would have done a million things differently, but what bride doesn’t say that?
 He is the Derek to my Meredith.
 He keeps me grounded and protects me from spiders, big and small.

 We share our cozy little home with our daughters Arianna and Gracelynn.
 Both of our girlies are wonderful, sort of planned accidents.
 We found out a week after we said I do that we were pregnant with Gracelynn (six months earlier than we had planned on beginning the discussion) and Arianna made that second line pop up only a month earlier than we had anticipated on trying again.
 I suppose they are as impatient as I am (sometimes).

 I am a sucker for homemade gifts, snuggling my family, and watching (and usually singing along to) the movie of the evening.
 Anything sentimental makes my heart skip a beat.
 I love to get lost in a good book, mystery romance being my absolute favorite genre for leisure reading.